n-e-r-k/login-message-script/README.md

 - Configured to display ASCII logo
 - Customizable login message
 - Assignable foreground and background colors for both key and value
-- Informs the user the $SSH_CLIENT if applicable
+- Informs the user the `$SSH_CLIENT` if applicable
-- Customizable display() function to enable/disable different modules and change their location.
+- Customizable `Config.display()` function to enable/disable different modules and change their location.
-- Eeasily expandable using python.
+- Easily expandable using python.

 ## Usage:
 Enabled by adding a command to the end of your .bashrc, .zshrc, etc...